vatlab/vat-docs/content/Documentation/vtools Commands/compare.md

 #### Count or output of genotypes shared by two or more samples

-(:toggleexample Examples: identify genotypes that are identical across samples:) To make use of the sample project, we need to first assign different names to different samples because all our samples share the same name:
+<details><summary> Examples: identify genotypes that are identical across samples</summary> To make use of the sample project, we need to first assign different names to different samples because all our samples share the same name: